Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Quantum correlations formalism

 \subsection{Exploiting correlations in the \texorpdfstring{$\DDbSys$}{D0 anti-D0} system}

-The production of $\Dz$ and $\Dzb$ in the configurations of \cref{plus,minus} allow several mixing and relative strong phase parameters to be extracted for neutral $\D$ decays, via decay rates of the resulting $\D$ mesons.
-It is possible to determine the parameters of interest via a time-integrated analysis as discussed by Asner and Sun~\cite{Asner:2005wf} and the CLEO collaboration~\cite{Asner:2012xb}.
+The production of $\Dz$ and $\Dzb$ in the configurations of \cref{plus,minus} allow several charm mixing and relative strong phase parameters to be extracted for neutral $\D$ decays, via decay rates of the resulting $\D$ mesons.
+It is possible to determine the parameters of interest via a time-integrated analysis as discussed in refs.~\cite{PhysRevD.15.1254,Bigi:1986dp,Xing:1996pn,Gronau:2001nr, Atwood:2002ak,Asner:2005wf, Asner:2012xb}.

-These parameters were determined in refs. \cite{Rosner:2008fq,Asner:2008ft,Asner:2012xb}, but no $C$-even $\DDbSys$ were used.
-In the simple case of using only two-body hadronic and semileptonic $\D$ decays, $C$-even $\DDbSys$ offer linear sensitivity to the mixing parameter $x$, a quantity that is directly proportional to the mass difference between the two neutral $\D$ mass eigenstates, that $C$-odd $\DDbSys$ do not (these are only sensitive to $x^2$). $C$-even $\DDbSys$ also offer considerably improved sensitivity (by approximately a factor of two) to $y$, a quantity directly proportional to neutral $\D$ decay widths~\cite{Asner:2005wf}, presuming that the same number of $C$-even and $C$-odd decays are obtained.
+These parameters were determined in refs. \cite{Rosner:2008fq,Asner:2008ft,Asner:2012xb,Ablikim:2014gvw,BESIII:2022qkh}, but no $C$-even $\DDbSys$ systems were used.
+In the simple case of using only two-body hadronic and semileptonic $\D$ decays, $C$-even $\DDbSys$ systems offer linear sensitivity to the charm mixing parameter $x$, a quantity that is directly proportional to the mass difference between the two neutral $\D$ mass eigenstates, that $C$-odd $\DDbSys$ systems do not (these are only sensitive to $x^2$). $C$-even $\DDbSys$ also offer considerably improved sensitivity (by approximately a factor of two) to the charm mixing parameter $y$, a quantity directly proportional to the difference in the widths of the neutral $\D$ mass eigenstates~\cite{Asner:2005wf}, assuming that the same number of $C$-even and $C$-odd decays are obtained.

-Of equal importance, $C$-even and $C$-odd $\DDbSys$ also provide complimentary sensitivity to strong phases that exist in $\D$ decays, for example $\Dz \to K^-\pi^+$.
-Both $C$-even and $C$-odd $\DDbSys$ provide sensitivity to the cosine of the $\Dz \to K^-\pi^+$ strong phase, $\delta_{K\pi}$, whereas only $C$-even decays are sensitive to $\sin(\delta_{K\pi})$, in the case where no all-hadronic multi-body $\D$ decay modes are used.\footnote{It is possible to gain direct sensitivity to $x$ and $\sin(\delta_{K\pi})$, by including multi-body $\D$-decay final states of mixed \CP\xspace and exploiting their interference with two-body decays (see ref.~\cite{Asner:2012xb}).}
+Of equal importance, $C$-even and $C$-odd $\DDbSys$ systems also provide complementary sensitivity to strong phases that exist in $\D$ decays, for example $\Dz \to K^-\pi^+$.
+Both $C$-even and $C$-odd $\DDbSys$ systems provide sensitivity to the cosine of the $\Dz \to K^-\pi^+$ strong phase difference, $\delta_{K\pi}$, whereas only $C$-even decays are sensitive to $\sin(\delta_{K\pi})$, in the case where no all-hadronic multi-body $\D$ decay modes are used.\footnote{It is possible to gain direct sensitivity to $x$ and $\sin(\delta_{K\pi})$, by including multi-body $\D$-decay final states of mixed \CP\xspace and exploiting their interference with two-body decays (see ref.~\cite{Asner:2012xb}).}